msteinbeck/tinyspline/README.md

 Releases can be downloaded from the [releases](https://github.com/msteinbeck/tinyspline/releases) page.

-Packages can also be obtained from the following repositories:
+In addition, the following package manager are supported:

 Luarocks (Lua; currently only Linux and macOS):
 ```bash